 I always write about the sea because, well, I just really love it.
 But today I came across some beautiful artwork of canals by James McNeill Whistler, and started reminiscing about how much I love canals too.
 Particularly, how Venice was a love at first sight, of a love so deep from a time before time before time, and how I could even see myself living there.
 And then I remembered that canals have been a part of my life since childhood.
 And that canals are part of all of us – as the streams of consciousness that flow through our body and guide us forward towards our seas.

 I grew up on a street named after a tsar.
 In a house with yellow walls, and an attic where I’d love to discover little treasures forgotten, tucked away in chests or boxes.
 I grew up beside a canal, not a grand one like in Venice, but a waterway nonetheless.
 There, I dreamt that someday I’d live by the sea – because even by the canal, I always held the sea.
 And I’d write my diaries, in the way of water, my canal diaries, with dreams within them that sometimes I still look at to think of more dreams.
 There, I’d fall in and out of love; there, I’d play and imagine and jump across the rooftops of the other houses, to then climb some cherry and apple trees.
-There, was also a fence, and I think sometimes God comes to us disguised as rust – unlinking the chain fences that used to separate us from the things we really longed for yet didn’t know how to find.
+There, was also a fence.
+Perhaps sometimes God comes to us disguised as rust – unlinking the chain fences that used to separate us from the things we really longed for yet didn’t know how to find.
 And we unlock new worlds.

 James McNeill Whistler